gianniniluca/Containerize-onos-controller/README.md

 ### Download Docker Engine
-If you have already installed Docker you can skip this point and skip to the next one.
+If you have already installed Docker you can skip to the next one.

 To build Docker images and run containers, you must install Docker.
-Start by installing the required packages:.

-First step is to install necessary packets:
+Start by installing the required packages:
 ```bash
 sudo apt update
 sudo apt install \